MENU

 Monday, February 17, 11:00 AM–12:30 PM

-Join BPS Student Chapters from all over the world for an interactive workshop.
+Join BPS Student Chapters from all over the world for a networking session.
 Attendees will meet Student Chapter officers and representatives and learn about each chapter.
 This session aims to establish chapter interactions, communications, and planning for future Student Chapter Annual Meeting sessions.

 Monday, February 17, 1:00 PM–2:30 PM